Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

      It must also be completely empty (no vertices assigned to it).

 Merge
    Where a vertex is in the same place (within the *Merge Limit* distance) as its mirror it will be merged with the mirrored vertex.
 Merge Limit
    The maximum distance between a vertex and its mirror copy at which they are merged together (being snapped on the mirror plane).
 Needs *Merge* to be enabled.

 Clipping
-   Prevents vertices from moving through the mirror plane(s) while the user is transforming them in *Edit* mode.
+   Prevents vertices from moving through the mirror plane(s) while the user is transforming them in Edit Mode.

    If it is enabled but vertices are beyond the mirror plane and outside of the *Merge Limit*, the vertices will not be merged.
 But as soon as the vertices are within *Merge Limit* they are snapped together and cannot be moved beyond the mirror plane.

    .. note::